leeping-ng/Autoscaling-CV-Inference/README.md

 - With base image “A” and a 20MB data file
 - With base image “A” and a 500GB data file

-We’ll fix `Number of vCPUs` to be 2vCPU with 8GB RAM, and `Maximum requests per container` to be 100, and run this experiment with the following container images:
+We’ll fix `Number of vCPUs` to be 2vCPU with 8GB RAM, and `Concurrency` to be 100, and run this experiment with the following container images:

 - **17.1GB** - [gcr.io/deeplearning-platform-release/base-cu110](http://gcr.io/deeplearning-platform-release/base-cu110) base image, one of Google’s [deep learning containers](https://cloud.google.com/deep-learning-containers/docs/overview) that come packaged with several Python ML packages, JupyterLab, and Nvidia drivers with CUDA and CuDNN.
 - **6.5GB** - python:3.7-slim base image.